markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 If you are not finding `msg` entries, you should look for error messages that will help you troubleshoot the problem.

 You have now enabled an S3 trigger that will drive invocations of your bird species identifier automatically.
-In the next lab, you will integrate an existing off the shelf AWS DeepLens object detection model, extending it to copy cropped images to your S3 bucket whenever it detects a bird via its camera.
+In the next lab, you will integrate an existing off the shelf AWS DeepLens model for Object Detection.
+You will extend that model to copy cropped images to your S3 bucket whenever it detects a bird via its camera.
+This is coarse grained object detection, which then triggers fine grained species identification.

 ## Navigation